+Your Attorney

-Your Attorney In a juvenile justice case, you are entitled to an attorney.
+Sometimes in a child welfare case, you are entitled to an attorney, also called a lawyer.
 Your attorney knows how the process works and it is their job to let you know what the law is and guide you through the process.
 Things that you tell your attorney are confidential, meaning they cannot tell anyone else, unless you want them to.
-They must work towards the outcome that you want and the court must provide you with a lawyer at no cost if you cannot afford one.
-County Attorney The attorney who files the petition in court is called a county attorney.
+They must work towards the outcome, or ending, that you want and the court must provide you with a lawyer at no cost if you cannot afford one.

+County Attorney

+The attorney who brings your case to the court's attention by filing the petition in court is called a county attorney.
 The county attorney has to prove to the judge that what they put in the petition is true.
 The county attorney also represents the interests of the State and county.